-4.1 The National Planning Policy Framework (2012) NPPF requires local planning authorities to plan for housing to meet projected needs over the plan's period.
-The plan should identify the mix and type of housing required, including the proportion of and where affordable housing is needed to set policies to meet that need in a way that contributes to the objective of creating achieve mixed and balanced communities.
+4.1 The NPPF requires local planning authorities to plan for housing to meet projected needs over the plan's period.
+The plan should identify the mix and type of housing required, including the proportion of affordable housing needed to achieve mixed and balanced communities.